Detailed Guide: How Many Paragraphs Should an Essay Have?

 16–17

-Often used in research papers or detailed essays requiring extensive exploration.
+Often used for research papers or detailed essays with several supporting points.

 3,000